vishvAsa/kalpAntaram/kANe/v3/0/Works_Consulted.md

 under the title 'Katyāyanasmrtisāroddhāra,' with English

 translation and notes ).
 Laghu-Asvalāyana-smrti ( Ānan.).
 Laghu-Hārsta-smrti ( Ānan.).
-Laghu-Viṣnu-smrti ( Anan.).
+Laghu-Viṣṇu-smrti ( Anan.).
 Laghu-Vyāsa (Jiv.).
 Mahābhārata with the commentary of Nilakantha (the oblong

 Bombay edition).
 In some places the corresponding criti cal edition of the Epic issued from the Bhandarkar 0.
 R.